Royal Champagne Hotel & Spa, Champillon

 Based purely on our own experience I appreciated the freshly pressed orange juice, the scrambled eggs and sausages, and the brioche with the butters and jams.

-four negative comments.
+I would have four negative comments.
 Firstly, I personally would have liked to see a greater variety of pre-prepared fresh fruit, and not just one macedonia-like fruit salad.
 Secondly, you can see in the above picture the purple velvet chairs.
 They are placed along the window and are thus in a prime position, however they are so low that they are incredibly uncomfortable.
 Thirdly, you can serve yourself everything but tea and coffee.
 These are ordered from the bar, and take ages.
 I want my flow of coffee in the morning immediate and continuous.
 I hate having to asked for a coffee, then wait ages, then see it arrive on a tray, and then drink it and have to wait to order the next.
 This is coffee not ambrosia.

 Finally, the breakfast was included in our Christmas package, but I can understand people finding €39 a bit steep.